this page does not tell you why you should bike it or walk it e.g ; the healthy exercise you get out of it .

 The school catchment area is something that occupies a large part of a young person's personal geography.
 It contains their own home, the homes of their friends, shops and services that they use, spaces that they play in, clubs that they may be part of and of course the school that they go to.
 Then there are the places that connect all these together, spaces that may be just passed through or experienced in many different ways.

-Because of this familiarity, not to mention the practical reasons, the area around your school is a great place to get outside and explore students' personal and emotional geographies.
-Whenever possible let the work be student-led, as this will make it more informative and enjoyable for everyone.
+Because of this familiarity, not to mention the practical reasons, the area around your school is a great place to get outside and explore pupils' personal and emotional geographies.
+Whenever possible let the work be pupil-led, as this will make it more informative and enjoyable for everyone.

 Lesson 1 - Planning Session

-In this lesson, students will reflect on what they already know about the local area and begin to prepare for the fieldwork.
+In this lesson, pupils will reflect on what they already know about the local area and begin to prepare for the fieldwork.

 Lesson 2 - Fieldwork

-In this lesson, students will carry out fieldwork in groups, collecting different kinds of data.
+In this lesson, pupils will carry out fieldwork in groups, collecting different kinds of data.

 Lesson 3 - Follow up activities

-In this lesson students will learn the principles behind GIS and how to to analyse and display fieldwork data.
+In this lesson pupils will learn the principles behind GIS and how to to analyse and display fieldwork data.
 They will then write letters to the council offering proposals for improvements.

 - An increased awareness of issues affecting road safety and the local environment